damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

       1. [ ] review what vaults former team member had access to, and discuss with vault "owners" which passwords should be changed.
    1. [ ] People Ops: remove former team member from the ["1Password Shared Folders"](https://docs.google.com/a/gitlab.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit?usp=sharing) Google Sheet.
 1. [x] _not relevant_ New team member: Create GitLab.com account and leave a comment in this issue to tell us the name.
 (To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).
-1. [ ] Robert/Jacob V: Remove former team members' GitLab.com account from the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members)
+1. [ ] People Ops: Remove former team members' GitLab.com account from the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members)
 1. [x] _not relevant_ New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), and emergency contact information.
 Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).
 1. [x] _not relevant_ New team member: Set up [Calendly](https://about.gitlab.com/handbook/#calendly) and add your Calendly link to your Slack profile.